Bhutan Tour Package with Tiger’s Nest Hike

 In the evening you can drive to the capital town of Thimpu.

-After breakfast, Visit Thimphu Dzong, Zilukha Nunnery, Takin Sanctuary, Indigenous Hospital, Textile Museum, and Heritage Museum, Traditional School of arts & crafts Upon an available time, you will also visit Zangdopelri temple, paper factory, and other sights and stroll around Thimpu city.
-Overnight at Hotel
+After breakfast, explore Thimphu Dzong, Zilukha Nunnery, Takin Sanctuary, Indigenous Hospital, Textile Museum, and Heritage Museum.
+Take some time to visit the Zangdopelri temple, paper factory, and other attractions and stroll around Thimpu City.

 Drive to the airport for your final departure from Paro International Airport.